CrypticDreki/RShinyDashboard_SalaryPredictions/README.md

 # Why?
 Currently I am a graduate student who is near graduation.
 Our entire program is in the job market, which can be complex and confusing.
 A large part of finding jobs is also finances, and ensuring that a company is willing to pay you an accurate salary for your experience.
 I want students to be able to find out salary insights about their job and favorite companies.

-* what insights am I looking for?
+* What insights am I looking for?

   * What companies pay more, and what jobs have higher salaries?